dvanderslice/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 4. All of the lab material is ideally asked through the SmartHotelHost Hands on Lab machine provisioned for you.
 You should not need to use your local machine to visit the Azure portal.
 5. Any support required please direct your attention to the Microsoft Teams meeting chat for links provided on how to obtain support and relevant details.
+6. The lab is valid for 8 hours from the time of provisioning.

+> **Note**: I will walk through the lab material as the instructor for those that would rather watch the process.
+That way you are able to take advantage of the content.
 ## Exercise 1: Discover and assess the on-premises environment

 Duration: 60 minutes